nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

 ### First Look at the Data

 After a quick data wrangling, it was found that, as expected with data from Kaggle, the quality was great.
 With no duplicates, missing values, or wrong data types.

-To do this, the data wrangler was explored, which is a tool built into Notebooks.
-It allows for easy analysis of loaded DataFrames.
+To do this, we used [Data Wrangler](https://learn.microsoft.com/en-us/fabric/data-science/data-wrangler), a tool built in to Microsoft Fabric notebooks.
+Once an initial DataFrame has been created (Spark or pandas supported), Data Wranger becomes available to use and can attach to any DataFrame in the Notebook.
+What's great it that it allows for easy analysis of loaded DataFrames.
 In a Notebook, after reading the files into PySpark DataFrames, in the "Data" section, the "Transform DataFrame in Data Wrangler" was selected,  and from there the several DataFrames were explored.
 Specific DataFrames can be chosen, carrying out a careful inspection.

 (screenshot of selecting Data Wrangler in the Data Tab)